solenedel/NodeJS-notes/Node-Package-Manager.md

 It's common practice is to denote lodash with an underscore _ .

+To use a method from lodash: `_.methodName()`

 ## the node_modules folder

-When we intall a local package into the project, a folder called `node_modules` is created in the main project directory.
+When we install a local package into the project, a folder called `node_modules` is created in the main project directory.
 All the different files needed for that package are contained inside node_modules.
 We never need to directly go into this folder.

+The package.json file allows us to easily share project code with others. node_modules is a very large folder and should never be committed to GitHub (it should be **git ignored**).
+Instead, we can simply upload the package.json file to GitHub.

+Then, once the project is opened on someone else's computer, they can simply `npm install` to generate the node_modules folder locally, using the package.json as a reference for what packages and versions to install.